serenity-is/docs/README.md

 ## What is Serenity Platform

-Serenity is a Javascript / .NET application platform which has been built on open source technologies.
+Serenity is a ASP.NET MVC / Javascript application platform which has been built on open source technologies.

 It aims to make development easier while reducing maintenance costs by avoiding boiler-plate code, reducing the time spent on repetitive tasks and applying best software design practices.

+## Who/What This Platform Is For

+Serenity is best suited to business applications with many data entry forms or administrative interface of public facing web sites.

+This doesn't mean that it can't be used for other types of applications.
+Some features like script versioning/bundling, caching, code generation, fluent sql builders etc. can be helpful for any kind of application.

 ## What's In The Name

 Serenity has dictionary meanings of *peace*, *comfort* and *calmness*.

 This is what we are trying to achieve with Serenity.
 We hope that after installing and using it you will feel this way too...

-## Who/What This Platform Is For

-Serenity is best suited to business applications with many data entry forms or administrative interface of public facing web sites.

-This doesn't mean that it can't be used for other types of applications.
-Some features like script versioning/bundling, caching, code generation, fluent sql builders etc. can be helpful for any kind of application.

 ## What Features Does It Provide